Can You Trust That SEO Company?

 Where does this leave the person or company who wants to hire an SEO firm, but doesn’t know whom to trust?
 SEO A tells them one thing, SEO B another, and SEO C, D, E, and F completely different things altogether!
 Who is right?
 Who is wrong?
 Whom should they hire?
 Whom should they beware of?

 Interestingly enough, according to an article I recently read in the Sept.
-2006 Harvard Business Review (“To Trust or Not to Trust”), people weigh 10 different basic factors when deciding whether to trust someone.
+2006 Harvard Business Review (“The Decision to Trust“), people weigh 10 different basic factors when deciding whether to trust someone.
 I found that many of them are those someone might go through before deciding to trust an SEO company with their business.
 For instance, one of the factors was how risk-tolerant the truster is.
 This one is important when it comes to SEO because there are certain risks involved with some SEO practices, i.e., those that are an attempt to purposely trick the search engines in some way.
 If those hiring the SEO firm are risk takers themselves, chances are they won’t mind an SEO firm who might want to push the envelope a bit.
 They may even welcome it, and not want to hire an SEO who plays it very straight.
 And of course, the opposite is true.

 Another factor in the decision to trust was, “Does the trustee show benevolent concern?”
 Which simply means that they demonstrate that they care about the potential client and are concerned with helping them and their business, not only about making money for themselves.
 There’s of course nothing wrong with making money, but it’s definitely easier to trust those that show a genuine interest in the bottom line of their clients’ companies as well.